This post was sponsored by RITZ as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 1. Get the car ready

 Yes, I know this one from experience, and trust me, you don’t want to be stuck on the side of the road during your family road trip.
-Before you go, take the vehicle in for a check up, get new brakes, change the oil, and top up your fluids.
+Before you go, take the vehicle in for a check-up, get new brakes, change the oil, and top up your fluids.
 The last thing you want to happen is to break down.
 If you don’t feel like waiting around for your car to get done, you can always rent a car for the week, or however long you plan to be gone.
 Renting a car ensures you won’t be stranded.
+With this being said, regardless of the vehicle, it is about creating memories with the family and ensuring this road trip goes as smoothly as possible, no matter whether you’re in a camper van, an RV or the family car.

 2. Pack lots of snacks